ajn96/iSensor-SPI-Buffer/README.md

 ### Program Flow

-The system will be generally interrupt driven for all communication actions
+The system will be interrupt driven for all communications

 **User SPI interrupt**

 There will be an ISR to handle user SPI (slave interface) transactions.
 If the currently selected page is not one of the SPI buffer pages (253 - 255) any read/write will be forwarded to the IMU.
-A single read request to the user SPI will result in *two* SPI transactions sent to the IMU - one to send to register read request and a second to get the result data back.
-This result data will be loaded into the user SPI transmit buffer, so that it is available on the next user SPI transaction.
-For write's, a single write will be performed, and the IMU reponse data during the write loaded into the user SPI transmit buffer.
+A single read request to the user SPI will result in *two* SPI transactions sent to the IMU - one to send the register read request and a second to get the result data back from the IMU.
+The IMU result data will be loaded into the user SPI transmit buffer, so that it is available on the next user SPI transaction.
+For write transactions, a single write command will be sent to the IMU, and the IMU reponse data during the write loaded into the user SPI transmit buffer.

 **Autonomous Data Capture**

 When the currently selected page is 255 (buffer output registers), the iSensor SPI Buffer firmware will enable a GPIO interrupt on the selected data ready pin (with the selected data ready polarity).
 After each data ready interrupt, the firmware will transmit the data entered on the BUF_WRITE registers to the IMU, and place the data received back into a new buffer entry in SRAM.
-Plan to use DMA and timer peripheral to capture all data with minimal CPU intervention.
+The firmware will use DMA and a timer peripheral to capture all data with minimal CPU intervention, while giving control over the SPI stall time.

 The GPIO edge will trigger a data capture ISR.
-The data capture ISR will configure a timer peripheral (which drives SPI word timing) to trigger a DMA between memory and SPI.
-A DMA done ISR will handle incrementing the buffer pointers following the complete data set aquisition.
-If the selected page is changed off page 255, the data ready interrupt will be disabled.
+The data capture ISR will configure a timer peripheral (which drives SPI word transmission timing) to trigger a DMA between memory and SPI.
+A DMA done ISR will handle incrementing buffer pointers following the complete data set aquisition.
+If the selected page is changed off page 255, the data ready interrupt will be disabled (can be re-enabled by writing 255 to the page ID register on any page).

 ### Register Interface